Duckonaut/split-monitor-workspaces/README.md

 ## Manual installation

+Since Hyprland plugins don't have ABI guarantees, you *should* download the Hyprland source and compile it if you plan to install plugins manually.
+This ensures the compiler version is the same between the Hyprland build you're running, and the plugins you are using.

+The guide on compiling and installing Hyprland manually is on the [wiki](http://wiki.hyprland.org/Getting-Started/Installation/#manual-manual-build)

-1. Export the `HYPRLAND_HEADERS` variable to point to the root directory of the Hyprland repo
+1. Export the `HYPRLAND_HEADERS` variable to point to the root directory of the Hyprland repo, for example:
     - `export HYPRLAND_HEADERS="$HOME/repos/Hyprland"`
 2. Compile
     - `make all`